How to Make a Prosecco Mimosa

 - Use the right wine.
 A dry sparkling wine is ideal here, so you don’t want anything that’s sweetened.
 Look for a bottle with the label “brut.”
 “Extra dry” is actually sweeter than brut, so steer away from that, as well as anything that includes the words “demi-sec” or “doux,” because these are oftentimes served as dessert wines.

 - Consider turning it into a mimosa bar.
-I wrote an entire post about this, and a mimosa bar is both fun and easy to put together!
 Grab your favorite juices to offer mimosa varieties, choose fresh fruit and garnishes, and don’t forget your champagne bucket to keep the bubbly cold!

 - Store any leftover mimosa ingredients in the fridge.
 A champagne stopper* (affiliate link) will keep the sparkling wine bubbly for about 24 hours with this on it.